xiaoyunyang/web-dev-cheatsheets/fundamental/object-oriented-programming.md

 //> {greens: "lettuce", meat: "chicken", dressing: "caesar"}
 ```

+>Functions that are intended to be used with the new prefix are called constructors.
+By convention, they are kept in variables with a capitalized name.
+If a constructor is called without the new prefix, very bad things can happen without a compile-time or runtime warning, so the capitalization convention is really important. ~JavaScript: The Good Parts

 With this approach, you can create many different kinds of salads varying in meat and salad dressing.
 However, what you want to expand your salad options to include other kinds of greens like kale or spinach?

 The Salad object you have written comes with lettuce by default, which you **cannot override** with other greens like kale or spinach.
 You have to refactor your code now to make `greens` also configurable by adding a new setter function called `this.setGreens(myGreens)`, which should look a lot like the other setter functions you already have.